sc-ventures/cloudbreak-documentation/docs/common-general-prod/vm-launch.md

 ### Configure external Cloudbreak database

 By default, Cloudbreak uses an embedded PostgreSQL database to persist data related to Cloudbreak configuration, setup, and so on.
-For a production Cloudbreak deployment, we suggest that you [configure an external database](cb-db.md).
+For a production Cloudbreak deployment, you must [configure an external database](cb-db.md).